Soemtron Calculators Gallery

 The Soemtron 224

 With only 526[4] machines built in a six year period, again by V.E.B.
 Büromaschinenwerk Sömmerda, the ETR224 is now a very, very rare machine.
-Currently only four Soemtron ETR224s are known to remain in existence, one in the museum in Sömmerda, one in a private collection also in Sömmerda, one in our collection and one in a museum in Naunhof.
+Currently only five Soemtron ETR224s are known to remain in existence, one in the museum in Sömmerda, one in a private collection also in Sömmerda, one in our collection, one in a museum in Naunhof and one in the Rechenwerk Museum at Halle (Saale) near Leipzig.

 Soemtron ETR224